4.3 Early Help Assessment Framework in Knowsley

 3. If the background information search identifies that the child or young person is NOT well known to services, apart from universal services, and there is no existing or recent assessment information available, the Practitioner should initiate an Early Help Assessment (in document form pending access to EHM).
 (See Case Study 2b).
 If the Practitioner is confident with the assessment and knows which services could offer support to the family, the Practitioner can move straight to completing the EHAF and call a TAF meeting to create a Multi-agency Support Plan.
 This meeting should decide on the level of support required in relation to the Threshold Document and identify a different Lead Professional if this is appropriate;

-4. If reviews of service interventions at TAF meetings show that progress is being made and the child's/young person's needs are being met, he/she may move down to less intensive support from Universal Services for example.
+4. If reviews of service interventions at TAF meetings show that progress is being made and the child's/young person's needs are being met, they may move down to less intensive support from Universal Services for example.
 If more time is needed to meet the family's needs then Early Help should continue to be provided by the Lead Professional and partners until it is agreed that needs have been met as far as possible, support is no longer required due to progress, or an escalation of support is required (including to Children's Social Care).

 Case Study of Level 2